tigermursa/Dark-Light-Theme-Toggle/README.md

 export default useTheme;

-This hook sets the theme based on what’s in localStorage and updates the HTML data-theme attribute.
+This hook checks localStorage for the theme (defaults to "dark") and updates the data-theme attribute on the <html> tag.

-Step 3: Use the Hook in Your Navbar
+💻 Step 3: Integrate the Hook into Your Navbar
-In your Navbar.js, import the hook and use it like this: import useTheme from "../Hooks/useTheme";
+In your Navbar.js, use the useTheme hook to add the toggle.
+You’ve got two options: import useTheme from "../Hooks/useTheme";
+// Assuming you have a ToggleButton component import ToggleButton from "../Components/UI/ToggleButton";

 const Navbar = () => {
 const { theme, toggleTheme } = useTheme();

 return (

 <nav>
 {/_ Option 1: Use the ToggleButton component _/}
 <ToggleButton theme={theme} toggleTheme={toggleTheme} />